10 Quebec hiking trails that are stunning in winter

 AllTrails rating: (4.6, 2626 ratings (2024))

-Access fee: 8$ (2024) – Booking ahead online is recommended.
+Access fee: 8$ (2024)

-3 – Mont Lac des Cygnes Trail (Grands Jardins National Park– Charlevoix)
+3 – Mont Lac des Cygnes Trail (Grands Jardins National Park – Charlevoix)

 • Lac des Cygnes Trail parc national grands jardins charlevoix in snow